xdgrulez/kafi/README.md

 * Real Kafka
   * Kafka API via [confluent_kafka](https://github.com/confluentinc/confluent-kafka-python)
   * Kafka REST Proxy API
-* Emulated Kafka
+* Emulated Kafka/files
   * local file system
   * S3
   * Azure Blob Storage

 Emulated Kafka is e.g. useful for debugging, as there is need to run an additional Kafka cluster.
-It can also be used to download snapshots of Kafka topics or doing backups.
+It can also be used to download snapshots of Kafka topics or to do backups.

-Kafi also supports the Schema Registry API, including full support for Avro, Protobuf and JSONSchema.
+Kafi also fully supports the Schema Registry API, including full support for Avro, Protobuf and JSONSchema.

 # Installation